Enable SSO in Your Account

-The SSO feature is included in the Company plan or as a part of the Advanced Security add-on for Standard or Plus plans.
+The SSO feature is included in the Pro plan or as a part of the Advanced Security add-on for the Plus plan.

 Note: If you use Google Workspace (formerly G Suite) to manage your users, you'll want to head over to Google Workspace Integration for Google Single Sign-on (SSO) for the steps to set that up.

 In this article